dreamcatcher-tech/network/Inbox/2024-08-09 0949 the DAO as a merge request system.md

 Atom extraction from documents.

 Agreement on atoms, and storing the discussion.
 This is a shared discussion of many with the AI.

+Biggest benefit of the DAO is execution of rules and intelligence without anyone having to put in any extra effort.
+It could score a proposal as stupid, or conflicting, or say why its bad, without anyone having to respond.
+Effortless refusal.

+Forces reasoning about everything we do.